-10 Things To Do On A Summer Road Trip Through Bend
+10 Adventures To Do On A Summer Road Trip Through Bend

 1. Cascade Lakes Highway.
 This 66 mile stretch of highway is host to dozens of lakes and views of the three sisters mountain range as well as Mt Bachelor and Broken Top Mountain.
 With numerous options for hiking, camping, fishing, and kayaking it’s hard to choose where to start.
 Elk Lake is a popular destination as it offers camping, cabins, rentals, and a restaurant.
 It has a nice beach and easy access to the water, making it a great choice for kids to play at.
 Since we were looking for something quieter, we chose to camp at Lava Lake, just ten miles south of Elk Lake.
 The next day, we enjoyed the short two-mile round trip hike to Alice Lake.
 The Trailhead for Alice Lake is just one mile south of Lava Lake on the west side and has plenty of free parking and a pit toilet.
 But our favorite hike was the two-mile loop at Sparks Lake.
 Make sure to stop and take pictures of the beautiful Devils Lake.
 I couldn’t believe the shade of turquoise of this lake!
 If you feel adventurous (& have 4-wheel drive) trek up to Broken Top Mountain.